FastOpticalSpectrum/FOS/README.md

 + The mesh setting (defaults to 1 if not included).
 + The solar spectrum to integrate with the reflectance (not required).
 + The number of photons if running a Monte Carlo simulation.
-+ The start and end wavelength to simulate.
++ The start and end wavelength to simulate, as well as the wavelength interval.
 + Custom optical properties can be used (look at the example in main_example)

 Example header: